 A city of near 200,000, Parma is located about 125km (77 miles) south of Milan in the Emilia-Romagna region, the area of the Motor Valley (Ferrari, Lamborghini, Ducati and others well-known brands were born here) and of the Italian Food Valley.

 The concept of regions – in a way comparable to the German Lands, French Départements, and the British Shires – often sounds strange to people coming from overseas.
 I bet that many tourists from the USA, Australia, New Zealand, wonder “what’s all the fuss they do in Europe about small areas?”.
 The answer is rather simple: it’s part of Europe’s historical and cultural heritage dating back thousands of years.

 As a nation, Italy is a little more than 150 years old.
-Before, the county was divided into areas which have been invaded and dominated over the centuries by Normans, Germans, French, Spanish, Austrian, Saracens and more.
+Before, the country was divided into areas invaded and dominated over the centuries by Normans, Germans, French, Spanish, Austrian, Saracens and more.
 That’s the reason every region is so culturally different from the other.
 And then, there’s geography: shaped like a boot stretching from North to South, Italy has a wide variety of landscapes and climates.

 All this is reflected in art, architecture, and – of course – food.

 Emilia-Romagna is the Italian region with the highest number of protected food products.

 Every Italian region is proud of its traditional products and local dishes, and Emilia-Romagna is no exception.
 The region boasts 43 PDO (Protected Designation of Origin) and PGI (Protected Geographical Indication) products, the highest number in Italy.
 These range from Parma ham to Parmigiano Reggiano, Modena traditional balsamic vinegar, and Culatello, to mention a few, and they are concentrated in a small area that was appropriately named the Food Valley of Emilia-Romagna.